saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 </pre>

 We now have JSNAPy configured and we have our first test created.
+The first test iterates all BGP peers and it will inform us if the value we are interested in shows any difference between the two snapshots.
 Let's see how we can put all this to use.

 ## Running pre and post change checks